saritasalazar/portfolio/README.md

 # Portfolio Site

-Built with React - Deployed with AWS Amplify at [sarasalazar.me]('https://www.sarasalazar.me/').
+Built with React & Framer-Motion.
+Images from Unsplash and GitHub.
+Hosted with AWS Amplify [here](https://www.sarasalazar.me/).